 The first research study and clinical trial on the effects of poi on physical and cognitive function in healthy older adults.

 As our lifespan lengthens and our aging population rapidly grows, quality of life in our latter years is of utmost concern.
 Simple and effective strategies for maintaining health in old age are urgently needed, and this study aims to discover if International Poi (a weight on the end of a cord swung in circular patterns around the body) may be one such strategy.
 It is the first study in the world to evaluate the effects of poi on physical and cognitive function in older adults.
-Have a look at the documentary below to see what the study is like, and how the participants are doing.

 An assessor-blind randomized controlled trial is underway with 80 healthy adults aged 60 years or older.
-Participants were randomly assigned to either the International Poi group (treatment) or Tai Chi group (control), and took part in 2 lessons a week for two month.
+Participants were randomly assigned to either the International Poi group (treatment) or Tai Chi group (control), and took part in 2 lessons a week for one month.
 Physical and cognitive function were measured before and after the lessons.
 The hypothesis being tested is: healthy older adults will experience an improvement in physical and cognitive function following training in either International Poi or Tai Chi, and these improvements will be greater for participants who complete International Poi training.

-Participants’ balance, bimanual coordination, blood pressure, cognitive flexibility, complex attention, composite memory, grip strength, heart rate, lower body strength, manual dexterity, psychomotor speed, psychological well-being, and upper limb range of motion were measured a total of 4 times (before and after the poi or Tai Chi lessons).
+Participants’ balance, bimanual coordination, blood pressure, cognitive flexibility, complex attention, composite memory, grip strength, heart rate, lower body strength, manual dexterity, psychomotor speed, psychological well-being, and upper limb range of motion were measured a total of 4 times (twice before and twice after the poi or Tai Chi lessons).
 All tests were safe, non-invasive, and standard means of measuring physical and cognitive function.
 To learn more about the tests, click on the images below.